Nisha31082006/ML-Based-Electricity-Demand-Forecasting-for-Efficient-Power-Management./README.md

 Weather and energy consumption dataset

 ## 🚀 How to Run
-Open the notebook and run all cells
+- Open the notebook in Google Colab
+- Run all cells step by step

 ## 📈 Output
 Model predicts electricity demand efficiently